PubInv/PubInv/sprints/Sprint4.md

 the actuator state in both directions.

 As a matter of procedure, if I can get anything working I will create a new Repo for this project.

+## Log

+In the last two days, since Mini Make Faire, I worked on the actuator.

+I build a coil and a set of magnets, placed in some foamcore.
+I was able to get it to move.

+I think worked much harder, and built a good plywood holder for 6 of the 1/4 x 1/2 magnets.
+I held these in place in polycarbonate taped together.

+I tried it, and it didn't work.
+That is, it twitched.
+It did not do what I need it to do: move to one of the "pole" positions based on the current.

+I was quite surprised that the force was insufficient, although my coil has only 30 or 40 turns, and mow power supply cuts off at 5 amps.
+Nonetheless, it was a failure.

+I am attempting to construct the magnetic actuator anew with a poster-board wrapper.
+Hopefully this will be both "slicker", having less friction, and will be lighter.
+It is possible this model will work.
+It is possible that I will have to go back to the drawing boards.